rbnis/terraform-hcloud-k3s/README.md

     * [CCM](https://github.com/hetznercloud/hcloud-cloud-controller-manager) (Kubernetes cloud-controller-manager for Hetzner Cloud)
 * creates two bash scripts to setup/destroy new context in the kubectl admin config file for local `kubectl`

-After applying the Terraform plan you'll see several output variables like the master public IP and nodes IPs.
+After applying the Terraform plan you'll see several output variables like the control-plane public IP and nodes IPs.

 ```bash
 terraform destroy -force